 Dr. John A. BullinariaSchool of Computer Science

-I am currently a Senior Lecturer and the Director of Undergraduate Admissions in the School of Computer Science at the University of Birmingham.
+I started my second early retirement in September 2019.
+Prior to that I was a Senior Lecturer in the School of Computer Science at the University of Birmingham, and I still retain an honorary position there.
 My academic career began as a Theoretical Physicist with a PhD on supergravity and other unified field theories from Southampton University, followed by a post-doctoral research position in the Mathematics Department of Durham University working on superstring theory and quantum gravity.
 I then took a very early retirement to "travel the world".
 Having seen enough of the world (i.e., run out of money), I returned to academia three years later by retraining in Artificial Intelligence.
 I then took up a series of research fellowships in the Psychology departments of Edinburgh University, Birkbeck College London and Reading University working on various computational modelling projects.
 I moved to Birmingham and switched to Computer Science in 2001.

 Publications page - contains a list of my publications, with an increasing number of them available online.

-Brief CV - find out which ten universities have been lucky enough to have me there.
+Brief CV - find out which ten universities have been lucky enough to have me, when I was there, and what I did.

 My current research interests cover a number of inter-related areas: